liesware/coherence/README.md

 # Some Words
 After all these years I decide the purpose of this project has ended. after 7 years new stacks and needs have risen.
 At these moment these project creates more friction than suitable solutions.
-At these point I think the right porpuse of this project is educational, it will help to explore cryptography algorithms with an easy interface.
+At these point I think the right purpose of this project is educational, it will help to explore cryptography algorithms with an easy interface.
 Unfortunately due to lack of time and vision I couldn't focus this project into the right way or at leas the way I wanted.
 But this project gave me so many fun and knowledge. now it helps me to understand better the current needs.
 So, I need to put the same spirit into a new project.

 # Coherence